This Is How Samuel O’Reilly Used Thomas Alva Edison’s Idea To Change History!

 Have you ever felt curious about knowing the history of the electric tattooing machine?
-Did the idea of the tattooing machine itself fascinate you?
-Then, take a glance at the creative history of the world- where people came across the trend of tattoos!
+Yes we are talking about that machine only which is used like a pen on the body but the ink that it leaves is permanent.
+Has the idea of the tattooing machine itself fascinated you ever?
+Then, take a glance at the creative history of the world- where people came across the trend of tattoos and how a convenient invention was done for these artistic purposes.

 History of the Electric Tattooing Machine

 Samuel O’Reilly, the inventor of Electric Tattooing Machine is an important figure in the history of tattoos.
-He is the usual character who that comes to mind when speaking of early tattooing machines.
+He is the usual character who comes to mind when we speak about the art of tattooing and of early tattooing machines.

 Samuel was born in New Haven, Connecticut, to an Irish family.
 Reilly was amazed by Edison’s superb idea of Electric Pen.
-This pen did not use any ink, rather, perforated holes in a master form, of which then became a stencil.
-Ink rolled onto the surface and passed through the holes to make copies onto blank sheets placed underneath the stencil.
+We can say he was rather inspired by his idea of Thomas Alva Edison.
+The Electric Pen did not use any ink, rather, it had perforated holes in a master form, of which then became a stencil.
+Ink rolled onto the surface and passed through the holes to make copies or designs onto blank sheets placed underneath the stencil.

-Samuel knew he wasn’t far from success once he made slight changes in the actual Electric Pen, to make it an Electric tattooing machine.
-Edison’s pen was a handheld, puncturing device, used for designing paper stencil.
+Samuel realized and also believed that he wasn’t far from success once he could make slight changes in the structure of actual Electric Pen, in order to make it an Electric tattooing machine.
+Edison’s pen was a handheld, puncturing device, used for designing paper stencils.

-The accessibility of things was not easy at all.
-Though there were a lot of advancements in that decade, the electric motors and other electrically driven devices were now capturing the minds of the new inventors.
+The accessibility of things for Samuel was not easy at all.
+Though there were a lot of advancements observed in that decade, like the electric motors and other electrically driven devices which were by now capturing the minds of the new inventors or the new bees in the scientific league.
 Therefore, Samuel developed his first machine right when electrical gadgets came into general use.
-Within a year’s time, electrically tattooed attractions seem to have become a trend all over America.
+Within a year’s time, electrically tattooed attractions seemed to have become a trend all over America.

 Samuel’s machine worked by using a hollow needle filled with permanent ink.
-He is credited with the creation of a tattooing machine with the help of Edison’s blueprint of Electric Pen, to which Samuel had added an ink reservoir.
+He was credited with the creation of an electric tattooing machine with the help of Edison’s blueprint of Electric Pen, to which Samuel had added an ink reservoir.
+That was so innovative and smart.

 The History Of The Electric Tattooing Machine: How Old Was The Art Of Tattooing?

-Before the Electric Tattooing Machine came to use, there were a lot of other ways in which people used to get tattoos.
-They used different types of tools which would be very painful and time taking.
+Tattooing was an ancient art, since the 4th millennium BC.
+The first tattoo ever was observed on the human body was in between 3370-3100 BC, on the body of Otzi the Iceman.
+Yes you read it write, it was an Iceman who got the first tattoo ever.
+Before the Electric Tattooing Machine came into use, there were a lot of other ways in which people used to get tattoos inked on their bodies.
+They used different types of tools which would be very painful and time consuming.

-The oldest tools date back 3000 B.C.
+The oldest tools date back to 3000 B.C.
 The Maori of New Zealand used bone chisels to carve designs straight into the flesh of the warriors.
 Polynesian tattoos required two people.
 One would use a rake-like tool to hold the ink and a hammer to puncture the skin.
-The assistant would hold the skin tight so that the vibrations would not affect the design.
+The assistant would hold the skin tight so that the vibrations would not affect the design of the tattoo.

 Before the tattoo machines came, ancient cultures used tools like rose thorns, sharks’ teeth, and pelican bones to push pigments into the skin.
 Traditional Thai tattoos were made from the quill-like bamboo needles.
 Split in two and razor sharp, they range from six to twelve inches in length.